 A Trio of Teams Debut

-The Florida Panthers took to the ice for the first time, on Oct.
+The Florida Panthers took to the ice for the first time on Oct.
 6, 1993, in a 4-4 tie with the Blackhawks at the old Chicago Stadium.
 Scott Mellanby scored the first goal in franchise history.
-Roger Neilson made NHL history by becoming the first person to be the head coach of six different teams.
-This came exactly four years after he was the first coach of five different teams in his debut with the Rangers.
+Roger Neilson made NHL history by becoming the first head coach of six different teams.
+This came exactly four years after he was the first coach of five teams in his debut with the Rangers.

-The Vegas Golden Knights became the first expansion team to win their first game since 1992, on Oct.
-6. 2017, by beating the Dallas Stars 2-1.
+The Vegas Golden Knights became the first expansion team to win their first game since the Ottawa Senators in 1992, by beating the Dallas Stars 2-1 on Oct.
+6. 2017.
 James Neal had the first and second goals in franchise history, with both coming in the third period.
-The Golden Knights went on to have the most successful debut season ever with a 51-24-7 regular-season record and a trip to the Stanley Cup Final.
+The Golden Knights went on to have the most successful debut season ever with a 51-24-7 record and a trip to the Stanley Cup Final.

 Plante Shines in Memorable Nights

-The Montreal Canadiens had two historic nights on this date, five years apart, and Jacques Plante picked up a shutout on both them.
+The Montreal Canadiens had two historic nights on this date, five years apart, and Jacques Plante picked up a shutout on both of them.
 On Oct.
-6, 1995, Toe Blake made his coaching debut as the Canadiens beat the Toronto Maple Leafs 2-0.
+6, 1955, Toe Blake made his coaching debut as the Canadiens beat the Toronto Maple Leafs 2-0.
 Plante made 23 saves to earn the 11th shutout of his career.
-Blake went on to win 500 games, over the next 13 seasons, and eight Stanley Cups, including one in each of his five first seasons.
+Blake went on to win 500 games over the next 13 seasons and eight Stanley Cups, including one in each of his five first seasons.

 A Big Date for the Blackhawks